DCC-EX/WebThrottle-EX/CONTRIBUTING.md

 # Contributing
-Firstly, thank you for wanting to contribute to WebThrottle-EX!
+Firstly, thank you for wanting to contribute to EX-WebThrottle!
 We really appreciate any contributions, however small (even typo corrections!).
 If you know what you want to change, go ahead and read the section **Making your change**.
 If you want to contribute, but don't know where to start, have a look at some of the open issues and join the discussion.

 ## Making your change